- Home Decorating

 Wooden roman shades are perfect for bringing a rustic feel to a room.
-The ones to the right are comprised of heavier wooden elements, but other options have much finer wooden components, with some looking almost like burlap - in a surprisingly wide array of finishes.
+Some are comprised of heavier wooden elements, but other options have much finer wooden components, some looking almost like burlap - in a surprisingly wide array of finishes.
 If wooden shades feel too stark to you, soften them with a fabric valance or full length drapery.

 Some type of lighting in a bedroom is, of course, essential.
-Unfortunately, general (also called ambient) lighting in most bedrooms comes in the form of a standard light fixture installed in the center of the ceiling.
-Typically, this light will require the help of additional task or accent lighting fixtures in the room.
+Unfortunately, general, or ambient, lighting in most bedrooms comes in the form of a standard light fixture installed in the center of the ceiling.
+Typically, this light will require the help of additional task or accent light fixtures in the room.

 TIP: bedside lamps do not have to match - but if they don't they should be about the same height and have the same shade style and color.

 Sconces • Sconces on either side of the bed are another option, although more complex to install.
 Adjustable swing-arm wall sconces are probably the most preferable as they will provide the best light for reading.